1. Crypto is a quick path to riches

 Most cryptocurrencies continue to be issued as utility tokens and not as stock or securities that, under the law, would guarantee returns on investment on a regular basis and which holds the business accountable in regard to securing and safeguarding investor money against loses.
 That makes stocks and securities truthfully appear as safer for the law-abiding who prefer non-risky investment.

-Plus the recent hacks which have led to huge losses of funds on exchanges and platforms for both investors and traders make the scene appear really risky, especially if the platforms are not under the legal obligation to secure and return customer funds.
+Plus the recent hacks which have led to huge losses of funds on exchanges and platforms for both investors and traders make the crypto space appear more risky than it is, especially if the platforms involved are not under the legal obligation to secure and return customer funds.

 However, this does not mean that crypto is completely unsafe to trade or invest in.